Skip to main content

 5-1.
 Nomination, Selection, and Appointment of Cardholders and Billing Officials

 a.
-Nomination, selection, and appointment of BOs and CHs are in accordance with DOD Charge Card Guidebook Chapters A.1.1 and A.3.
+Nomination, selection, and appointment of BOs and CHs are in accordance with DoD Charge Card Guidebook Chapters A.1.1 and A.3.
 A/OPCs must receive written and signed approval from the BO/CH’s supervisory chain of command before initiating their appointment process.
-BOs must successfully complete the required GPC training to be appointed as an Approving/Billing Official.
 BOs should be in the supervisory chain of command of the CH.

-The BO will not be subordinate in grade or rank to their CHs to mitigate undue influence.
-There are no exceptions to this policy.
+b.
+Army BOs will receive both Approving/Billing Official and Certifying Officer appointments.
+Army BOs both approve and certify statements during the certification process.
+Approving Officials (AOs) follow pay and confirm procedures and are not appointed as Certifying Officers, e.g., Air Force AOs under the Army program.

 d.
-Approving Officials (AOs) follow pay and confirm procedures and are not appointed as Certifying Officers, such as Air Force personnel under the Army program.

-f.
-A/OPCs will maintain and monitor all delegations, appointments letters, and training certificates electronically in JAM.
+A/OPCs will maintain and monitor all delegations, appointments letters, and training certificates electronically in JAM in accordance with section 6-13.
 If electronic versions are available, the Level 4 A/OPC is not required to maintain a hard copy.
 Audit agencies can request access to PIEE modules when required.
 Ensure military and civilian out-processing checklists include a mandatory A/OPC sign-off for BOs and CHs.

-g.
+e.
 Receiving a GPC.
 Standard practice is to have the card mailed to the CH’s work address in accordance with the GSA SmartPay®3 contract.
 Using a CH’s home address may be a fraud indicator and should not be a normal practice.
-However, there are situations where an alternate address, including the CH’s home address, may be valid.
-Whether the card is mailed to the CH’s work address or an alternate address, the CH must maintain the physical security of the card.
+Whether the card is mailed to the CH’s primary work address or an alternate address, the CH must maintain the physical security of the card.
 Examples of alternate address uses include, but are not limited to, the following:

 1) When an A/OPC wants all cards mailed to the A/OPC’s work address, and then the A/OPC provides each card to the new CH’s work location.